ISUgenomics/scinet-workbooks-devel/workbooks/_computing-skills/scinet/project_setup.md

 ```

 Each numbered subfolder corresponds to a sequential stage in the analysis, while parallel steps can be distinguished with letters.
 A [README.md](#readme) file at the pipeline root should record the order of steps, required inputs, special parameters, and the reasoning behind key decisions.
 This structure and documentation makes the analysis easier to reproduce and to share with collaborators.

+<div class="highlighted highlighted--highlighted"><div class="highlighted__body" markdown="1">
+In the **/90daydata/** location, only create workspaces for selected pipelines or analyses that require large data loads or heavy computations with large intermediate files exceeding the project quota.
+- Scripts and tools can be called directly from their original location in **/project/** (with proper permissions).
+The [working directory](#working-directory) and output paths should be set to the **/90daydata/** location within your job submission script.
+- Once computations are completed, move the key outputs to **/project/** or archive them on Juno.
+</div></div>

 ### README